pranall/SQL-Foundation/README.md

 -------------------

-# SQL Practice: WHERE Clause and Filtering
+# 3.WHERE Clause and Filtering

-This repository contains SQL queries practiced in MySQL focusing on filtering data from the `parks_and_recreation` database.

 ## Covered Concepts
 - Filtering rows using the `WHERE` clause